 Ⓜ️ How to Get There: From Daxinggong subway station, take subway line 2 to Minggugong, then walk to the museum for about 10 minutes.

-If you’re craving extensive museum displays, the Nanjing Museum is one of the largest in the country.
+If you’re into museums and love getting lost among impressive displays, the Nanjing Museum is one of the largest in all of China.

-The Museum houses the most extensive collection of Ming and Qing Porcelain, paintings, ancient calligraphy, and Buddhist Sutras.
+It holds the most extensive collection of Ming and Qing porcelain, paintings, ancient calligraphy, and Buddhist Sutras you’ll find in the country.

 3. Nanjing City Walls